-Starting from March 18, 2020, 00-00 Moscow time, entry to the Russian Federation of foreign citizens and stateless persons, including those arriving from the territory of the Republic of Belarus, as well as citizens of the Republic of Belarus, is temporarily restricted.
+Entry to the Russian Federation of foreign citizens and stateless persons, including those arriving from the territory of the Republic of Belarus, as well as citizens of the Republic of Belarus, is restricted until further notice.

 The issuance of tourist visas, including visas in the form of an electronic document, has also been temporarily suspended.

 Tour operators operating in the field of international inbound tourism, in the current situation, are able to postpone the dates of travel of foreign tourists with their consent.

 For the legal stay in Russia all foreign nationals are required to obtain a voluntary health insurance policy on the day of arrival for the entire period of stay in Russia, regardless of the purpose of the visit.

 The minimum amount of insurance for foreign nationals is RUB 100,000.